 Employers are allowed to conduct medical examinations on a voluntary basis, such as those related to a health or wellness program, and they may provide required medical information pertaining to a workers' compensation claim.
 Results of medical examinations are considered confidential and must be maintained in separate files.

 What to Do if You Have Been Discriminated Against

 If you believe you have been discriminated against on the basis of a real or perceived disability in an employment context, contact the EEOC within 180 days of the alleged discriminatory act.
 If a state or local law also protects against discrimination on the basis of disability, you may have as many as 300 days to file a charge.

 You may file a charge by calling or visiting your local EEOC field office.
 If the agency concludes through its investigation that discrimination did in fact occur, you are entitled to a remedy that will "make you whole" or compensate for the discriminatory act.
 This may include getting hired, promoted, reinstated, paid back wages, provided with a reasonable accommodation and even repaid attorneys fees.

 A technical assistance program is available through the EEOC to promote ADA compliance among employers and to help people with disabilities better understand their ADA rights.
 Additionally, the EEOC published a Technical Assistance Manual to help with the practical application of ADA regulations to specific jobs and employment activities.

 Disputes resulting from misunderstandings between employers and employees may be resolved through negotiations or mediation, as opposed to the formal enforcement process.

 Employment discrimination claims typically involve a disparity in the power and resources of the parties involved.
-If you have been discriminated against you can even the odds by getting professional legal counsel.
-Contact a local attorney for a free initial claim assessment to learn how they can help you demand fair treatment.
+If you've been discriminated against you can even the odds by getting professional legal counsel.
+Contact a local employment attorney to learn how they can help you demand fair treatment.